yoavdana/ex4-image-processing-panorama-huji/README.md

 using the RANSAC algorithm.
 • Stitching: Combining strips from aligned images into a sequence of panoramas.
 Global motion will be compensated, and the residual parallax, as well as other motions will become visible.

+The main file is sol4.py,an additional file named sol4_utils.py including more functions for the implementaion.